kaba-labs/.github/profile/README.md

 - In progress
 - Past Manifest v3 to Real applications (native gpu/io) and edge compute (wasm)
-- window.kaba & window.security
+- Kaba SDK or build your own.
-- Kaba Console SDK/API or build your own.
+  * window.kaba & window.security
   * Everything should be changeable.
-  * Language shouldn't matter
+  * Language shouldn't matter.
   * APIs are useful but everything should be possible.

 # TuringPi & Kaba Enclave (kaba-server/k3s)